nc1BitW/BitWanga-public/README.md

 * M2: Code workflows - DONE
 * M3: Code APIs - Descriptions done - More code to do, in progress 60% :)
 * M4: Code tailored VM - Added for a deep easy formal verification and proof of verification
-* M5: Code integration Monero - Still in discussion with Elements
+* M5: Code integration - Still in discussion for Elements (On top of Bitcoin)
 * M6: Prototype - 40%
 * M7: Open source